openlookeng/hetu-core/hetu-docs/en/security/hazelcast.md

 | `principal` | The principal name to login the Kerberos|
 | `keyTab` | The location of the keytab that can be used to authenticate the Kerberos principal.|

-**Note**
+**Note**:

-*All of the nodes must use the same configuration, including the kerberos principal and keytab.*
+All of the nodes must use the same configuration, including the kerberos principal and keytab.

 ## Hazelcast SSL/TLS